khaitranquang/sql_antipatterns/Chap3_NaiveTrees.md

 ### 3.4 Legitimate Uses of the Antipattern

 The strength of Adjacency List design is retrieving the direct parent or child of a given node.
 It is also easy to insert rows.
-If those operators are all we need to do with our hierachical data, then Adjacency List can work well for us.
+If those operators are all we need to do with our hierarchical data, then Adjacency List can work well for us.

-Some brands of RDBMS support extensions to SQL to support hierachical stored in Adjacency List format: Microsoft SQL Server 2005, Oracle 11g, IBM DB2, and PostgreSQL 8.4.
+Some brands of RDBMS support extensions to SQL to support hierarchical stored in Adjacency List format.
+Microsoft SQL Server 2005, Oracle 11g, IBM DB2, and PostgreSQL 8.4 support **recursive queries** using common table expressions, as shown earlier.
 ```
 WITH CommentTree
 	(comment_id, bug_id, parent_id, author, comment, depth)